Shadowdrums/Note-Taker/README.md

 ## Creating a new note
 Enter a title for the note
 Enter the content for the note
-The note will be saved as a binary file with a .bin extension in the current directory.
+The note will be saved as a binary file with a .bin extension in the appdata/local directory.
 Viewing an existing note
 Enter the title of the note you want to view
 The content of the note will be displayed in the console